Skip to main content

 A BIS run that restores MAM RIDs from the EXEC file created by MAMBACKUP.

-Starting BIS Run with Specific User-ID
+Starting BIS Runs with a Specific User-ID

 Example